cecton/git-tools/README.md

  *  `cargo git update`

-    Update the current branch by merging the base branch to the current branch.
+    Update the current branch by merging the parent branch to the current branch.

     This command merge the missing commits from the base branch to the current branch and stops right before it encounters a conflict.